ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 * Beta users.
 Beta users are selected to based on expressed interest in testing MDN software, configurations they have available (e.g. Mac or Windows, which diabetes devices they use), and demonstrated ability to complete homework assignments.
 Beta users are given homework assignments with instructions on how to test software functionality.
 Homework assignment templates are stored in the &quot;Validation Templates&quot; folder.
 Beta users document both quantitative and qualitative results of their use of the software in Google Docs.
 Those Google Docs are stored in Google Drive in the &quot;Validation Documentation&quot; folder.
 MDN  software is tested by Beta users with their own computers and mobile devices in their own actual use conditions.

-## Risk analysis:   Risks analysis and mitigation processes are documented.
+## Risk analysis

+A Risk Analysis review, consistent with chapter 4 "Risk and Hazard Management" is required before commencing Design Transfer.

-### Design Transfer:
+## Design Transfer

-* Reference 21 CFR 820.30 (h) Design transfer:   Each manufacturer shall establish and maintain procedures to ensure that the device design is correctly translated into production specifications.
+* Consistent with 21 CFR 820.30 (h) each manufacturer shall establish and maintain procedures to ensure that the device design is correctly translated into production specifications.

 * Transfer of development code to production.
 A software developer is assigned during the Sprint Planning meeting and identified on the github issue for implementation of the task.
 It is the responsibility of the software developer to implement the software per requirements detailed on the Jira issue or via UI design in Google Drive.
 If there are ambiguous requirements or designs, the ambiguity may be resolved through conversation.
 For substantial ambiguity, resolution will be documented in the Jira card.
 For minor changes or ambiguity, the resolution may be documented in the software code itself.